-Senate gives IG 14 days to fish out Benue killers
+Senate Gives IG 14 Days to Fish Out Benue Killers

 The recommendations were adopted.

-The post Senate gives IG 14 days to fish out Benue killers appeared first on The Nation Nigeria.
+The post Senate Gives IG 14 Days to Fish Out Benue Killers appeared first on SIGNAL.

 Do you have something awesome to share with the world?
 Click here to share